How to Stress Test Your Quarterly Plan (Video)

 So you've just completed your Quarterly Planning Session and are ready to execute.
-Before you get started, how do you know you have the right plan in place?
+Before you start, how do you know you have the right plan?
 Are you setting your team up for a successful quarter or not?

 In the past few weeks, I've been helping teams do just that - evaluate their Quarterly Plans.
-Some were great, some needed a few tweaks, while others needed to go back to the drawing board.
+Some were great, some needed a few tweaks, and others needed to return to the drawing board.
 The good plans pass these 4 simple tests:

 - Is our Main Thing clear to everyone and supported by the Company Priorities?